What happened on this day in history: England's "Great Train Robbery" takes place, Richard Nixon resigns from the presidency, and more from this date.

 Serial killer and mom Shelly Knotek is arrested in Washington.
 Known as a selfless family, the Knoteks would always open their home to strangers.
 Unfortunately, those that stayed in the Knotek home rarely made it out.

 After suffering abuse themselves at the hands of their own mother, Knotek’s daughters turned her in to the police.
 They claimed that their mother had not only abused them, but tortured and murdered the guests that stayed in their home.
 Police searched the Knotek home and found copious evidence of her crimes.
 Shelly Knotek, along with her husband, were arrested.
-Shelly Knotek received 20 years in prison for the crime and was released on November 8, 2022.
+Shelly Knotek received 20 years in prison and was released on November 8, 2022.